firebase/genkit/docs/devtools.md

-# Genkit Developer Tools
+# Firebase Genkit Developer Tools

-Genkit comes with two sets of developer tools:
+Firebase Genkit comes with two sets of developer tools:

 - A Node.js CLI
 - A local web app connected to your Genkit configuration